TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/20 - Proverbs/Proverbs 25/Proverbs 25.4.md

 ---

-Take away the dross from the silver, And there cometh forth a vessel for the refiner:
+Take away the dross from the silver, and material comes out for the refiner;